PLCnext/EdgeDevices/10_AWS_QuickstartGuide.md

 ![AWS_MQTT](images/AWS_MQTT.JPG)
 3. Click on edit icon against Device <br>
 ![AWS_Edit](images/AWS_Edit.JPG)
-4. Enter Name for the node, type as MQTT broker, AWS Thing name as Client ID, Device Advisor Endpoint as Endpoint, and location where the certificates have been copied. <br>
+4. Enter Name for the node, type as MQTT broker, AWS Thing name as Client ID.
+To find the Endpoint, navigate to the AWS IoT console and choose Settings in the navigation pane on the left - the endpoint can be found under Device Data Endpoint.
+Also enter the location where the certificates have been copied in the AWS Certs field. <br>
 ![AWS_Edit2](images/AWS_Edit2.JPG)
-5. Navigate back to [AWS Console](https://console.aws.amazon.com/iot/home), in the left menu, choose Test. <br>
+5. Navigate back to [AWS Console](https://console.aws.amazon.com/iot/home), in the left menu, choose Test and choose MQTT test client. <br>
 ![AWS_Test](images/AWS_Test.JPG)
-6. Subscribe to a topicName on which your device publishes.
-For the getting started sample app, subscribe to #, which subscribes to all message topics. <br>
-Continuing with the getting started example, on the Subscribe to a topic tab, in the Topic filter field, enter #, and then choose Subscribe. <br>
+6. Continuing with the getting started example, on the Subscribe to a topic tab, in the Topic filter field, enter #, and then choose Subscribe.  <br>
 ![AWS_Sub](images/AWS_Sub.JPG)
 7. The topic message log page, # opens and # appears in the Subscriptions list. <br>
 ![AWS_Sub2](images/AWS_Sub2.JPG)